Tutorial

 Important

-In this tutorial we have
+In this tutorial you have

-Created a matrix.
+Created a matrix;

-Calculated the determinant of the matrix.
+Calculated the of the matrix;

-Substituted values in the matrix.
+Substituted values in the matrix;

 Inverted the matrix.